nikoheikkila/nikoheikkila.fi/content/blog/clean-frontend-architecture-with-sveltekit/discovering-the-use-cases.md

 > **I shall keep my application design clean of any and all details!**

 One of the reasons for writing this guide is that I have seen too many frontend applications where application and networking logic is tightly coupled with the view layer.
 Typically, user interface components fetch data in the browser via AJAX requests, applying formatting on top of it and displaying it to the user.
 For example, in React, it's a widely used approach to fetch data inside a `useEffect` hook and fail it by specifying hook dependencies incorrectly.
+You've probably come across an infinite rendering loop or two in your career.

 Some special utility libraries, such as **React Query**, endorse it as a best practice.
 In this fashion, components fetch data and render their HTML based on whether the internal state of a query is pending, rejected, or fulfilled.
 It does this so you don't have to touch the global state[^2].
 But I'm afraid of no state, and neither should you be!